topo-gps/ios-manual/en/routes/routes_load.rst

 --------------
 To load a route on the map, you first have to tap the :ref:`route button <ss-route-button>` on the dashboard or Menu > Routes to open the :ref:`routes pop-up <sec-routes-popup>`.
 Then tap the 'Saved routes' item to open the saved routes screen.
 The saved routes screen contains all routes that are locally saved on your device.

-An example of the the routes screen is displayed below:
+An example of the the saved routes screen is displayed below:

 .. figure:: ../_static/routes-1.png
    :height: 568px